Dressing for the Job: Choosing Clothes that Take You from Interview to Professional Life

 In this blog post, I’ll discuss some tips and advice on dressing professionally.
 Remember, every company has a different dress code.
 How you dress for the interview may have little to do with what you’ll wear day-to-day if you’re hired.

 Dressing for the Interview

 The most important rule of thumb is to dress appropriately for the position for which you are applying.
 In fact, it’s never a bad idea to dress one or two levels higher than the job that you’re going for.
-For men, this most often means wearing a suit.
-For women, this generally means wearing a suit with a skirt or pants.
+This most often means wearing a suit or a blazer with pants or a skirt.